 24. That whenever, due to resignation or any other reason, a director leaves before the completion of his or her term, the director should explain the reasons for this decision in a letter addressed to all the directors of the Board of Directors.
 Irrespective of whether the resignation has been reported as a relevant fact, it must be included in the Annual Corporate Governance Report.
-Complies [X] Complies partially [] Explanation [] Not applicable [] 25.
-That the appointments committee ensures that non-executive directors have sufficient time in order to properly perform their duties.
-And that the Board rules establish the maximum number of company Boards on which directors may sit.
-Complies [X] Complies partially [] Explanation [] 26.
-That the Board of Directors meet frequently enough so that it may effectively perform its duties, at least eight times per year, following a schedule of dates and agenda established at the beginning of the year a allowing each director individually to propose items do not originally appear on the agenda.
-Complies [X] Complies partially [] Explanation [] 27.
-That director absences only occur when absolutely necessary and are quantified in the Annual Corporate Governance Report.
-And when absences occur, that the director appoints a proxy with instructions.
-Complies [X] Complies partially [] Explanation [] 28.
-That when directors or the secretary express concern regarding a proposal or, in the case of directors, regarding the direction in which the company is headed and said concerns are not resolved by the Board of Directors, such concerns should be included in the minutes, upon a request from the protesting party.
-Complies [X] Complies partially [] Explanation [] Not applicable [] 29.
-That the company establishes adequate means for directors to obtain appropriate advice in order to properl fulfil their duties including, should circumstances warrant, external advice at the company's expense.
-Complies [X] Complies partially [] Explanation [] 30.
-That, without regard to the knowledge necessary for directors to complete their duties, companies make refresher courses available to them when circumstances require.
-Complies [X] Explanation [] Not applicable []
+Complies [ X ] Complies partially [ 1 Explanation [ ] Not applicable [ ] 25.
+That the appointments to properly perform the at non-exec utive directors have sufficient time in order And that the Board rule es establish the maximi um number of company Boards on which directors may si t.
+Complies [ X ] Complies partially [ ] Explanation [ ] 26. eight times per year, fo ollowing a schedule of f dates and that it may effectively perform its duties, at agenda established at the beginning of the ynot originally appear on the agenda.
+Complies [ X ] Complies partially [ 1 Explanation [ ] 27. - - sary and are quantified in the Annual Corporat lirector appoints a proxy with instructions. ce Complies [ X ] Complies partially [ ] Explanation [ ] 28. regarding the direction in which the company is headed a arding a proposal or, in the case of directors, nd said concerns are not resolved by the Boares, upon a request from the protesting party. d of Complies [ X ] Complies partially [ 1 Explanation [ ] Not applicable [ ] 29. • • • ors to obtain appropriate advice in order to pr , external advice at the company's expense. operly Complies [ X ] Complies partially [ ] Explanation [ ] 30.
+That, without regard to refresher courses avail - rectors to complete their duties, companies es require. make Complies [ X ] Explanation [ ] Not applicable [ ]